haikulearning/policies/additional-school-terms.md

 ## 4. DELETING STUDENT DATA AND TERMINATING YOUR ACCESS TO THE SERVICES
 ### 4.1 Deleting Student Data

-You may request in writing that we delete any of your Student Data (except as provided for the Section 3.2 above) in our possession at any time.
+You may request in writing that we delete any of your Student Data (except as provided for in [Section 3.2](#3.2-anonymized-data) above) in our possession at any time.
 We will comply with your request in a commercially reasonable time, not to exceed thirty (30) business days.
 If you grant access to Student Data to a Developer and subsequently need that data deleted, you need to request such deletion directly from that Developer.

 ### 4.2 Terminating Your Access To These Services